Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### Android Edge 1.3.2

 * Updates the consent request to use "update" query operation in order to allow for incremental consent preferences changes.
-* Internal updates to use ServiceProvider Network Service, reducing overall extension code size.
+* Updates internal network stack to use Mobile Core's ServiceProvider Network Service, reducing overall extension code size.

 ## May 26, 2022